learn-co-curriculum/java-mod-1-variable/README.md

 - Claire's bike is 42 inches high

 If we had other bikes, we could imagine there would be a lot of different heights.
 In other words, the "height" property of the bike can "vary" from bike to bike.
-So we call it a **variable** and we give it a name, so we can refer to it later.
+So we call it a **variable,** and we give it a name, so we can refer to it later.
 In Java, we do that as follows:

 ```java